gallochris/fyi.dadgumboxscores/hugo_source/content/posts/true-false-freshmen.md

   </tbody>
 </table>

 This table shows a percentage of possible minutes played and games started for every freshman class since 2003-04.
-The data is pulled from [Sports Reference](https://www.sports-reference.com/cbb/schools/north-carolina/), [GoHeels.com](https://goheels.com/), and [kenpom.com](https://kenpom.com/).
+Data is pulled from [Sports Reference](https://www.sports-reference.com/cbb/schools/north-carolina/), [GoHeels.com](https://goheels.com/), and [kenpom.com](https://kenpom.com/).

 See a different look at this information in the following charts: